MetroWest (Bristol): Delays

-By 2017, the planned opening date for the Portishead Line was said to be 2020.
+In 2014, the expected opening date for the Portishead Line was Spring 2019.
 In March 2017, MetroWest reported a substantial increase in the estimated costs of Phase 1, owing to the work required to upgrade the line in the Avon Gorge to achieve the line speeds required for a half-hourly service, and to reroute road traffic away from a level crossing in Ashton Vale.
 The original £50 million cost estimate had increased to £145 million, which was reduced to £116 million by changing the planned frequency to hourly.
 In 2018 the local authority made a bid for funding from central government that was turned down, placing the project into uncertainty.

 Funding of £31 million for the Portishead line was promised in April 2019 by Chris Grayling, the Secretary of State for Transport.
 After this the revised date for the opening of the Portishead line became 'by 2023'.
 In August 2019, North Somerset Council announced it would be submitting a request for a development consent order to the government by the end of September, with a proposed 2023 opening being reiterated.
 The COVID-19 pandemic then pushed back the opening of the Portishead Line by one year to December 2024.

 Following further delays, Secretary of State for Transport Mark Harper gave final consent for the Portishead railway in November 2022, with an aspired opening date of 2026.
-The Henbury line, in particular the North Filton station, is due to open the same year after design changes.
+Funding was finally fully agreed with the government in February 2025.
+Three miles of track will be laid, and stations will be built at Portishead and Pill, and potentially at Ashton Gate.
+The project, funded by central government, WECA and North Somerset Council, is expected to cost £182 million.

+The Henbury line, with new stations Henbury and Bristol Brabazon, will open later.